 On-campus students will be withdrawn from the class when they have missed 25% of the class before the last day for student-initiated withdrawals.
-Absences will be recorded from the first-class meeting.
-Face-to-face attendance is only calculated by how many classes the student has attended.
+Absences will be recorded from the first class meeting.
+Face-to-face attendance is only calculated by how many classes the student has assignment online, and attend a minimum of one SI session.

-Attendance will be calculated differently for blended courses.
-To be counted fully present each week, students must come to both in person class days on campus, submit a minimum of one assignment online, and attend a minimum of one SI session.
 If a student misses 25% of the course (or a combination of 4 days, assignments or SI sessions) they can be dropped from the course.